How to Turn On or Off Microsoft Defender Firewall in Windows 11

 Set-NetFirewallProfile -Profile Public -Enabled False

-When done, simply close Windows Terminal.
+When you’re done, close Windows Terminal.

 Summary